OleVik/grav-plugin-timeline/README.md

 Installing the Timeline-plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

+### Requirements

+**This plugin will only work with [Grav v1.6](https://github.com/getgrav/grav/tree/1.6) or higher, as it requires [PHP v7.1](http://php.net/manual/en/migration71.new-features.php) or higher.
+Dropping this requirement would mean devolving features, which the author is not inclined to do.**

-**Note:** The [intl](http://php.net/manual/en/book.intl.php)-extension for PHP must be [installed and enabled](http://php.net/manual/en/intl.installation.php "See especially User Contributed Notes") to use this plugin.
+The [intl](http://php.net/manual/en/book.intl.php)-extension for PHP must be [installed and enabled](http://php.net/manual/en/intl.installation.php "See especially User Contributed Notes") to use this plugin.

 ### GPM Installation (Preferred)